masagrator/Status-Monitor-Overlay/docs/modes.md

 It shows only FPS value in 31Hz + vsync signal.

-If game is not launched or plugin/SaltyNX not correctly installed, it will show always 0.0 value.
+If game is not launched, it will show always 0.0 value.

-Mode available only for Atmosphere.
+Mode available only for Atmosphere with SaltyNX installed.

 # Additional info